 Millennials are also more frugal than previous generations.
 Besides watching their spending, they’re also more inclined to keep their businesses and look for ways to avoid wasteful spending.
 This fits perfectly into the so-called “frugal innovation” revolution.

 “Empowered by cheap computers such as the Raspberry Pi and other ubiquitous tools such as smartphones, cloud computing, 3D printers, crowdfunding, and social media, small teams with limited resources are now able to innovate in ways that only large companies and governments could in the past,” writes Jaideep Prabhu, Director, Centre for India & Global Business at Cambridge Judge Business School, University of Cambridge.
-Such an opportunity should inspire entrepreneurs and businesses from all the world to participate in the ever-increasing global economy.
+Such an opportunity should inspire entrepreneurs and businesses from all over the world to participate in the ever-increasing global economy.

 Embracing Quantum Innovation

-“The paradigm shift underlying moonshot innovations seldom fits the current business model and organization’s structure,” Schomaker continues.
+“The paradigm shift underlying moonshot innovations seldom fit the current business model and organization’s structure,” Schomaker continues.
 “It usually starts with a very broad sense of purpose and audacious goals, such as Google’s desire to organize the world’s knowledge or Tesla’s desire to make electric cars commonplace.”

 Advances in Technology